isnakie/CMPS115/README.md

 For Stock Market Analysis

-Team Members: Sean Sjahrial, Johnnie Chang, Kenny Wong and Aishni Parab.
+Team Members: Sean Sjahrial, Johnnie Chang, Kenny Wong and Derrick Do.

 Blash ("Buy Low and Sell High") is a web app that aims to: